craftcms/docs/docs/3.x/config/app.md

 #### Database Cache Example

-If you want to store data caches in the database, first you will need to create a `cache` table as specified by <api:yii\caching\DbCache::$cacheTable>.
+If you want to store data caches in the database, first you will need to create a `cache` table as specified by <yii2:yii\caching\DbCache::$cacheTable>.
 Craft provides a CLI command for convenience:

 ```bash
 ./craft setup/db-cache-table
 ```

-Once that’s done, you can set your `cache` application component to use <api:craft\cache\DbCache>.
+Once that’s done, you can set your `cache` application component to use <api3:craft\cache\DbCache>.

 ```php
 <?php